NoahBeto/noah-betoshana-login-ui-project/README.md

 # Login UI Project

 This project is a simple login user interface built using HTML and CSS.
-It was created as the final project for Module 1 at Bay Valley Tech Code Academy.
+It was created as a project for Module 1 at Bay Valley Tech Code Academy.
 The goal of the project was to demonstrate an understanding of basic page structure, styling, and layout using core web technologies.

 ## Project Files